What are these Artifacts…?

 A great friend of mine once told me that the reason he liked to play guitar, was the same reason he liked to play soccer: to touch the ball with his foot.
 The rules of the game and teamwork and winning… all of that stuff was secondary.

 It was the same way the string felt when he played it, when he touched it; and the song, theory, tempo, rhythm …the band, etc… all was secondary to the feeling of the touch of the string.

 It is zooming into those little essence moments in everything we do.
 This is how we find life.
 This is what I’m focusing on with the Artifacts process.

-This process happens as I surrender forcing the ink on the paper and instead, I let it spread on its own.
+This process happens as I surrender forcing the ink on the paper and instead, I let it be what it will be.
 My focus is on the brush on the paper and feeling when it wants to bend and veer.
-I let it be what it will be.

 Maybe this is ink calligraphy art, maybe they’re drawings or logos, icons …or codes, maybe they’re something else, maybe not, maybe they’re nothing…

 I can’t tell you what these things are, I just make lots of them, I’ve been doodling them since I was very young and the ones that are clearly something, do float to the surface.

 The Aperture Series is meant to act as an opening into the inner world of the observer.
 Each piece is a different interpretation of raw energy meant to transfer a particular type of frequency into the room.